Connecting students to the world

 In addition to the formal program, we also have online learning resources and activities available for classrooms related to the presentation, such as quizzes, word searches, crossword puzzles, supplemental videos, map and Kahoot activities below.

 Option 1: Virtual field trip for grades four, five and six classes with our community outreach coordinator.
 To book please Schedule parts 1 and 2 online hosted on MS Teams or Zoom.

 Part 1: 60 minute presentation (intro to the port and five business sectors)

-Part 2: 60 minute presentation (sustainability, imports, exports and international trade)
+Part 2: 60 minute presentation (sustainability, imports/exports, international trade, occupations and review)

 Note: If you have booked the “live” virtual presentations, please do not watch the videos part 1-8 below.
 The content is covered in the “live” virtual presentations.

 Option 3: We will be resuming in-person field trips for grades four, five and six classes at our Port of Vancouver Discovery Centre in January of 2022.

 To learn more about the education program, please contact our community outreach coordinator by filling out our contact us form.
 In the dropdown for nature of feedback, choose school program and education.
 You may also call 604.665.9038.

 Activity: What happens at the Port of Vancouver-instructions, what happens at the Port of Vancouver – activity sheet

 Part 1: What happens at the Port of Vancouver?